 - Where will my child's custody case need to be filed?

 - Tips on giving in-court testimony in your divorce or child custody case

 - Can a Parent remove My Child from the state of Texas or from the County or Country where I am living?

 - Children's Passports and International Travel after Texas Divorce

 - Child Custody Basics for Texas Parents Revisited

 Law Office of Bryan Fagan, PLLC | Spring, Texas Child Custody Lawyers

-The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding child custody, it's important to speak with one of our Spring, TX Child Custody Lawyers right away to protect your rights.
+The Law Office of Bryan Fagan, PLLC, routinely handles matters that affect children and families.
+If you have questions regarding child custody, it's essential to speak with one of our Spring, TX Child Custody Lawyers right away to protect your rights.

-Our Child Custody lawyers in Spring TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
-Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles Child Custody cases in Spring, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+Our Child Custody lawyers in Spring, TX, are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Contact the Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
+The Law Office of Bryan Fagan, PLLC handles Child Custody cases in Spring, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County, and Waller County.